Codex Borbonicus: History

 The Codex Borbonicus is one of a very few Aztec codices that survived the colonial Spanish inquisition.
-When the Spanish conquistadors (lead by Hernán Cortés) entered Aztec cities, they would often find libraries filled with thousands of native works.
-However, most of the works were destroyed during the conquest as a means to hasten the conversion of the Aztec to European ideals.
+When the Spanish conquistadors (led by Hernán Cortés) entered Aztec cities, they would often find libraries filled with thousands of native works.
+However, most of the works were destroyed during the conquest.

-The Codex Borbonicus was acquired in 1826 for 1,300 gold francs at auction by a French Benedictine monk, deputy-curator of the library of the National Assembly, Pierre-Paul Druon.
+The Codex Borbonicus was acquired in 1826 for 1,300 golds francs at auction by a French Benedictine monk, deputy-curator of the library of the National Assembly, Pierre-Paul Druon.
 At the time, he sought out and entrusted many rare and valuable works to the French Parliament.
 The Codex is considered a French national treasure and has not been allowed to leave the country since the 1960s.

 Production

-The early printed word of the early Aztec Civilization is quite interesting, as it contains only pictographs.
+The early printed word of the early Mexica Civilization is quite interesting, as it contains only pictographs.
 It was not until the colonial era that Aztec scribes, after learning the Roman alphabet, began to incorporate text into their codices, both in Nahuatl (the native language) and Spanish.
 As a result, it is unknown whether Aztec codices were created by a native method or created with the help of imported methods after the arrival of the Spanish.

 The Codex Borbonicus is a single 46.5 ft long sheet of amatl paper.
 Although there were originally 40 accordion-folded pages, the first two and the last two pages are missing.
 It was originally pictorial and logographic as was usual for pre-Columbian Aztec codicies, although some Spanish descriptions have been added.
 There is dispute as to whether the Codex Borbonicus is pre-Columbian, as the calendar pictures all contain room above them for Spanish descriptions.